-o The findings from the FRC's annual audit quality reviews - including the proportion of FTSE o RSB data on the quality of audits that are not within the scope of FRC monitoring.
+- The findings from the FRC's annual audit quality reviews including the proportion of FTSE 350 audits that require no more than limited improvements. - \circ $\,$ RSB data on the quality of audits that are not within the scope of FRC monitoring. - Evidence from our reviews of the quality of local public body audit.